emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 ## Why Design Systems Matter

-Design systems allow companies to define their own brand identity and make it into accessible, consistent, and re-usable components, and this comes with many benefits.
+Design systems allow companies to define their own brand identity and bake it into accessible, consistent, and re-usable components, and this comes with many benefits.

 ### Accessibility